dottjt/plastic/chapters-without-annotations/03-family-without-annotations.md

 I sat quietly at the dining table next to the helper, as he attempted to bite his ankles with the demeanour of a nettled dog; agitated by the trinkets n' scars which traversed across his face in an imperfect spiral of affronted indecision.
 -->
 Paws tenderly curled to the implicit clutch of his omelette fingers, which from a distance, appeared to employ the words 'I am a slave' in traditional Chinese.
-At least that's what I was willing to believe; unsure in the helper's smitten barm of deranged twitching.
-Infumate at the snuff which interlaced his gums in a bechamel twine of vagabond roulade.
-I guess I just didn't quite know how to respond, other than to advert my eyes with the kind of shrewd defiance only a seasoned English teacher would understand; haemorrhaging confidence with the abligurition of an omissible weasel.
-Conveniently, interupted by the dissolute linger of mother's yelling, to the very silence of our muted conversation.
+At least that's what I was willing to believe.
+I guess I just didn't quite know how to respond to the helper's smitten antics, other than to advert my eyes with the kind of shrewd defiance only a seasoned English teacher would understand; haemorrhaging confidence with the abligurition of an omissible weasel.
+Infumate snuff which interlaced his gums in a bechamel twine of vagabond roulade.
+Conveniently interupted by the dissolute linger of mother's yelling, to the abrupt silence of our muted conversation.

 "Why aren't you helping bring food to table!?"